openeuropa/epoetry-client/README.md

 $clientFactory->addMiddleware(new CasProxyTicketSessionMiddleware($session));
 ```

-An another option is to enable a service for the EPoetry client that calls the `addMiddleware` method:
+Another option is to enable a service for the ePoetry client that calls the `addMiddleware` method:

 ```yaml
 services: